Pierre Berthezène: Second Bourbon Restoration

 After the licensing of the armée de la Loire, the general came to Paris, where he stayed.
 General Despinois, commander of Paris, summoned him to see his chief of staff and told him that he could authorise his stay in Paris and that he had to see the minister for war (the Duc de Feltre).
 The general went to find the minister, who told him to go to his estate.
 Authorised on 16 September to retire to his estates, on 9 December he was granted permission to retire to Belgium.
 After a couple of months his exile was retracted and he was allowed to return to France.
 Pierre Berthezène was placed on the non-active list on 18 April 1816.
 In 1818 he was named an inspector-general of the infantry by Marshal Gouvion Saint-Cyr.
 In 1820 he was again placed on active duty.

 Having been named a member of the advisory committee on the infantry in January 1830, Berthezène was given command of the 1st infantry division for the French invasion of Algeria.
 On 14 June 1830 Berthezène landed his troops on the coast near Algiers and attacked and took an artillery battery of 16 pieces.
 Berthezène then took part in the fighting for the city of Algiers.

 July Monarchy

 After the July Revolution Berthezène returned to France in November.
-In February 1831 Berthezène replaced Bertrand Clausel as military governor of Algeria.
-He took office on 21 March and served until the end of December 1831.
-He returned to France in January 1832 en was made Pair de France in October of that year.
+In February 1831 Berthezène replaced Bertrand Clauzel as military governor of Algeria.
+He took office on 21 March and served until the end of December 1831 during his tenure he concentrated French efforts on the city of Algiers and other major ports opposing designs on the Algerian hinterland that exceeded the resources available to him.
+He returned to France in January 1832 and was made Peer of France in October of that year.
 In the Chamber of Pairs, Berthezène acted as a moderate, mainly concentrating on issues regarding the colonization of Algeria.

 In the early 1840s Berthezène became embroiled in a dispute between Marshal Gérard and Marshal Grouchy about the latter’s actions during the Waterloo campaign.

 Pierre Berthezène died at Vendargues on 9 October 1847.